Icescottea/GBG/README.md

 ## 📝 License

-This project is proprietary and developed for GasByGas, Sri Lanka.
+This project is open source and licensed under the MIT License.

-## 👨‍💻‍ Development Team

-*   [Your Name/Team Name]
-*   [Contact Information]